pgagliar/insight-data-challenge/ReadMe.md

 -Number greater than the head of the upperQueue goes in the upperQueue

 Finally,<br />
--if the queues have same length then: median is (upperqueue head +lowerQueue head)/2<br />
+-if the queues have same length, then median is (upperqueue head +lowerQueue head)/2<br />
 -else the median is the head of the longest queue.

 At each loop, we have to insert one element in O(log(n)).<br />